| Mansfield PA and Richmond Township in Tioga County PA |

 At the 1934 annual convention of the Hospital Association of Pennsylvania,

-vice president.
+president.
 He was also made executive secretary of the association.
+Mr. Hatfield

-Mr. Hatfield is Superintendent of the Pennsylvania hospital in Philadelphia,
+is Superintendent of the Pennsylvania hospital in Philadelphia, and also

 The Wellsboro Agitator, April 22, 1936